alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The compiler does nothing at all to look at expressions and implement them in an optimized way, it is as dumb as a rock.

-It would be nice to add an **OPTIMIZE** word, that takes a TOKEN compiled word and just translates it to the simplest possible machine code, that would also be a good way of learning some of the nitty gritty detail of the ARM instruction set.
+It would be nice to later add an **OPTIMIZE** word, that takes a TOKEN compiled word and just translates it to the simplest possible machine code, that would also be a good way of learning some of the nitty gritty detail of the ARM instruction set.

-Not very many instructions need to be understood by a simple optimize word, to get some immmediate and significant speed benefits.

-Although a dumb machine code word would probably be ten times faster at branches, a fast compiler needs to inline code and analyze the flow of data to and from the stack for FORTH to become very fast.
-Essentially you would write code that appeared to be using the stack, and a smart compiler would optimize away all of those stack operations into register loads and stores.
-In some ways that sounds a bit crazy, the use of the stack in FORTH was meant to be efficient in itself :)
-And would be on stack computers.

-MPE have commercial Forth products that produce fast code.

 ## Dictionary